Julayi

-The film was released worldwide on 9 August 2012 to positive reviews, and was commercially successful.
+Julayi was released worldwide on 8 August 2012 to positive reviews from critics.The film collected a distributor share of over ₹47.9 crore and grossed roughly ₹85 crore in its lifetime making it the third highest grossing Telugu film of 2012.
 The film has garnered the Nandi Award for Best Popular Feature Film.
-It was remade into Tamil titled as Saagasam.
+It was remade into Tamil as Saagasam.